Angular-Stats/angular-stats.github.io/index.md

 };
 </script>

-### Abandoned projects
+### Abandoned repositories
-After seeing so many projects still on core versions older than two or more years, we asked ourselves, if there are abandoned project.
-For each projects we determine the last commit date, which should be a good indication, if this project is still in development.
+After seeing so many repositories still on core versions older than two or more years, we asked ourselves, if there are abandoned repositories.
+For each repository we determine the last commit date, which should be a good indication, if this repository is still in development.
 We checked if the last commit date is fresh (younger than a month), half fresh (between one and three months), oldie (three to six months) or rotten (older than six months).
-To get a better feeling with our predictions related to the used core version, we split the projects in these using Angular 11/10 and all others with Angular 9 or older.
+To get a better feeling with our predictions related to the used core version, we split the repositories in these using Angular 11/10 and all others with Angular 9 or older.

 <canvas id="abandoned"></canvas>
 <script>